Parallel-in-Time/qmat/docs/notebooks.md

 - read using the [online documentation](https://qmat.readthedocs.io/en/latest/notebooks.html)
 - downloaded from the [notebook folder](https://github.com/Parallel-in-Time/qmat/tree/main/docs/notebooks) and played with

-> 📣 Basic usage tutorials are finalized and polished, but the extended usage tutorials are still in construction ...
+> 🛠️ Basic usage tutorials are finalized and polished, the rest is still in construction ...

 ```{eval-rst}
 Basic usage